artsus4/hakchi2-wiki/FAQ.md

 **Q: I found a bug!
 How can I help you to fix it?**

 **A:** Create an issue on GitHub: https://github.com/ClusterM/hakchi2/issues Of course you can ask about it on some forums.
 But I can't read them all.
 Please use the link above if you want to let me know about this bug.
+Please do not report me about emulation bugs, hakchi2 is not emulator.

+**Q: Have you planned some other coon features?**

+**A:** I want to do only one more thing - totally rework interface.
+I want to combine main window and Folder Manager, allow to select multiple games for some group operations, filter/sort games by platform.
+Actually I'm not so good at GUI design and I need some help.

 **Q: Your English is awful!
 Can we do something about it?**